chriskdon/typescript-fun-with-types/typehero/advent-of-code/README.md

 # Type Hero

-Some of the more interesting Advent of Code solutions from [typehero.dev](typehero.dev).
+Some of the more interesting Advent of Code solutions for [typehero.dev](typehero.dev).